yubobo/sourcegraph/doc/admin/install/docker/google_cloud.md

-# Install Sourcegraph with Docker on Google Cloud Platform
+# Install Sourcegraph with Docker on Google Cloud

 <style>
 div.alert-info {